Every piece began as a conversation. Each one exists nowhere else in the world.

 Intaglio engraving is the oldest form of seal-making.
 The design is cut below the surface so that when pressed into wax, it leaves a raised impression.
 This skeleton figure — surrounded by rays and a twisted rope border — is one of the most complex intaglio pieces Alex has executed.

-The lion is engraved in intaglio — meaning the image is cut into the gold, not raised from it.
+The lion is engraved in intaglio — the image is cut into the gold, not raised from it.
 When pressed into sealing wax, the ring leaves a perfect raised impression of the design.
 The pink wax seal in this photograph is the ring's own impression — proof of the engraving's precision at the smallest scale.

 The tree of life — its roots as deep as its branches are high — engraved in a small oval signet.
 The detail at this scale is remarkable: each branch individually cut, the trunk textured, the roots reaching to the border of the face.
 A piece that carries genuine symbolic weight.